-IFFIm bonds attract a wide range of investors worldwide, in both institutional and retail markets.
-IFFIm provides investors with a portfolio diversification opportunity and attractive returns in an award-winning socially responsible investment (SRI).
-IFFIm Vaccine Bonds are among the very first highly rated SRI bonds, an asset class that is expanding rapidly.
+IFFIm bonds attract a wide range of investors globally, in both institutional and retail markets.
+IFFIm provides investors with a portfolio diversification opportunity and attractive returns in an award-winning impact investment.
+Vaccine Bonds are among the very first highly rated impact or "social" bonds, an asset class that is expanding rapidly.
 By accessing such a wide range of investors, IFFIm is able to achieve efficient costs.